Title: The Wicked Deep

 “Mrs. Alba is Spanish, but Rose’s father is true-blooded Irish, born in Dublin, and Rose managed to get all her father’s features, much to her displeasure.”

-See… If you’re going to rag about getting daddy’s looks don’t only describe him by his freaking nationality.
+See… If you’re going to rag about getting daddy’s looks don’t only describe him by his nationality.
 That just basically means you’re calling true-blooded Irish people born in Dublin less than attractive.
-Like say he’s got a wonky nose or some crap, keep it generic and then it’s not an affront to an entire freaking nation.
+Just say he’s got a wonky nose or whatever, keep it generic and then it’s not an affront to an entire nation.